-For New Zealand players, the question of the legality of online gaming is very clear: Under the terms of the Gambling Act 2003, “it is not illegal for someone in New Zealand to participate in gambling over the Internet if that website is based overseas.”
+From our understanding of this Act, its wording itself, and the generally accepted interpretation, it is quite clear that, “it is not illegal for someone in New Zealand to participate in gambling over the Internet if that website is based overseas.”

 What has perhaps caused some confusion on the matter is Section 9(2)(b) of the Gambling Act 2003 which prohibits remote interactive gambling at gaming sites that are operated from within New Zealand.

-The Act is, however, very clear in nor prohibiting players from playing at online casino whose servers are in another country.
+The Act, however, does not explicitly prohibit players from playing at online casinos whose servers are in another country.

 1.No liability for players

-The terms of the Gambling Act 2003 are very clear—it is not prohibited nor illegal for a player living in New Zealand to play at an online casino that is based overseas.
-Therefore, players are at no risk of any form of prosecution.
+The terms of the Gambling Act 2003 are very clear—it is not explicitly prohibited nor explicitly illegal for a player living in New Zealand to play at an online casino that is based overseas.
+Therefore, at the time of writing, players are at no risk of any form of prosecution if they choose to gamble at a casino hosted outside of New Zealand.

 2.Gambling winnings are exempt from taxation**

 There is no provision in the guidelines issued by Inland Revenue that relate specifically to winnings from online gambling.
-They do, however, make mention of income from gaming machines i.e., land-based pokies, with the guidelines stating that “all gaming machine income is exempt from income tax.”
-Inland Revenue considers that for most people online gambling is a hobby or pastime, and so any profits are not regarded as taxable income.
+The guidelines do, however, make mention of income from gaming machines i.e., land-based pokies, stating that “all gaming machine income is exempt from income tax.”
+This is because Inland Revenue considers that for most people, online gambling is a hobby or a pastime as opposed to a profession, and accordingly, any profits garnered aren’t regarded as taxable income.
+This, of course, is subject to change, and it’s always worth consulting an accountant before you get too excited about pocketing a major win!

-Online sports betting in New Zealand is controlled by the New Zealand Racing Board, which is the sole provider of racing and sports betting services through the TAB.
-However, international online sportsbooks fall into the same category as online casinos and so any sportsbook that is run from outside of New Zealand is likewise able to take bets from New Zealanders.
+Online sports betting in New Zealand is controlled by the New Zealand Racing Board, which is the sole provider of racing and sports betting services through the TAB – a statutory national monopoly.
+However, international online sportsbooks fall into the same category as online casinos and so any sportsbook that is run from outside of New Zealand should likewise be able to take bets from New Zealanders.

 The same laws are in place with regards to online poker rooms as online casinos—it is neither prohibited nor illegal for a New Zealand player to play online poker at a site housed outside of New Zealand.